-Of the papers that did not assess and report any metric of forecast skill, many (77%) predicted at forecast horizons greater than or equal to one year, suggesting that part of the reason these papers did not assess forecast skill may be the long lag before data would be available for forecast evaluation.
+Of the papers that did not assess and report any metric of forecast accuracy, many (77%) predicted at forecast horizons greater than or equal to one year, suggesting that part of the reason these papers did not assess forecast accuracy may be the long lag before data would be available for forecast evaluation.
 In cases when the forecast horizon is too far into the future to evaluate results, researchers could consider making and evaluating additional forecasts at short time horizons to provide at least an intermediate evaluation of their forecasting system (Harris et al. 2018).
 Assessing hindcasts of historical data may also provide a means of evaluating the forecasting system, given sufficient historical data.

+Notably, many papers that included forecast assessment also compared multiple modeling approaches; 47% of papers in the dataset included model comparisons, despite the fact that this is a research-tier practice and may not be relevant to all applications.
+These high rates of model comparison may facilitate future analyses that determine relevant model structures for a variety of ecological applications (e.g., see Rousso et al. 2020).

-Developments in near-term ecological forecasting: high rates of forecast assessment, increasing automation and use of open science practices
+Developments in near-term ecological forecasting: increasing automation and use of open science practices